elixir-soap/soap/README.md

 You can find a list of features and bugs in the [issue tracker](https://github.com/elixir-soap/soap/issues).

-## License
+## Copyright and License

-Soap is released under the MIT license, see the [LICENSE](https://github.com/elixir-soap/soap/blob/master/LICENSE) file.
+Copyright (c) 2017 Petr Stepchenko

+This work is free.
+You can redistribute it and/or modify it under the terms of the MIT License.
+See the [LICENSE.md](./LICENSE.md) file for more details.